mweagle/Sparta/docs_source/content/reference/apigateway/echo_event.md

   awsLambdaEvents "github.com/aws/aws-lambda-go/events"
   spartaAPIGateway "github.com/mweagle/Sparta/aws/apigateway"
 )

 func helloWorld(ctx context.Context,
   gatewayEvent spartaAWSEvents.APIGatewayRequest) (*spartaAPIGateway.Response, error) {
-  /*
-     To return an error back to the client using a standard HTTP status code:

-      errorResponse := spartaAPIG.NewErrorResponse(http.StatusInternalError,
-      "Something failed inside here")
-      return errorResponse, nil

-      You can also create custom error response types, so long as they include `"code":HTTP_STATUS_CODE` somewhere in the response body.
-      This reserved expression is what Sparta uses as a RegExp to determine the Integration Mapping value
-  */

   logger, loggerOk := ctx.Value(sparta.ContextKeyLogger).(*logrus.Logger)
   if loggerOk {
     logger.Info("Hello world structured log message")